software-rebels/hansel_and_gretel/README.rst

 **Gretel** removes the anti-pattern 4 (Commands unrelated to the phase) from ``.travis.yml`` files.

-This work is published at the **IEEE Transactions on Software Engineering (TSE)** journal with the title *'Use and Misuse of Continuous Integration Features: An Empirical Study of Projects that (mis)use Travis CI'*.
+This work is published at the **IEEE Transactions on Software Engineering (TSE)** journal with the title `'Use and Misuse of Continuous Integration Features: An Empirical Study of Projects that (mis)use Travis CI' <http://keheliya.github.io/papers/tse2018_gallaba.pdf>`_.

 If you use Hansel and Gretel in your work, please cite it as follows::